Chart Color Schemes

 Health performance in Redcliffe is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-Redcliffe faces significant health challenges with various conditions affecting both younger and older age groups.
-Approximately 54% of Redcliffe's total population (~6035 people) have private health cover, compared to 51.3% across Greater Brisbane.
+Redcliffe faces significant health challenges, with various conditions affecting both younger and older residents.
+Approximately 54% of Redcliffe's total population (~6,036 people) have private health cover, compared to 51.3% across Greater Brisbane.

-The most prevalent medical conditions are arthritis (affecting 12.2% of residents) and mental health issues (impacting 10.5%).
-Notably, 55.3% of Redcliffe's residents claim to be free from medical ailments, compared to 59.7% in Greater Brisbane.
-The area has a higher proportion of seniors aged 65 and over at 35.4% (3925 people), compared to 28.2% in Greater Brisbane.
-Despite this, health outcomes among seniors are challenging but perform better than the general population in health metrics.
+The most prevalent medical conditions are arthritis (impacting 12.2% of residents) and mental health issues (affecting 10.5%).
+Conversely, 55.3% of Redcliffe residents claim to be completely free from medical ailments, compared to 59.7% in Greater Brisbane.
+As of 2021, 35.4% of Redcliffe's population is aged 65 and over (3,926 people), higher than the 28.2% in Greater Brisbane.
+Despite this, health outcomes among seniors in Redcliffe are reported to be better than those for the general population.

 Frequently Asked Questions - Health